Why Relationship Anxiety Makes You Pull Away — and What Staying Can Teach You About Love

 I was being flooded.

-This knee-jerk leaving-before-I’m-left pattern was an old one — one I had played out many, many times in the past.
+This knee-jerk leave-before-I’m-left pattern was an old one — one I had played out many, many times in the past.

 It always felt like the safest move in the moment.

-And three days later, it always felt like the worst decision I’d ever made.
+And a few days later, it often like the worst decision I’d ever made.

 I had burned relationships this way.